aperauch/Birds/README.md

   WebSocket — no refresh needed
 - 🔊 **Click any bird** to hear the real recording and watch a real spectrogram scrub by
-- 🎨 **Species art**: an AI-generated illustration on first sighting, plus a real reference photo (eBird / Wikipedia / iNaturalist, whichever has one)
 - 📈 **Trends & analytics**: daily activity, a dawn-chorus-by-hour heatmap, which species get heard together, streaks and records, and a CSV export of your whole detection history
-- 🖼️ **A physical picture frame**: a Raspberry Pi + color e-paper panel that displays a dithered daily collage of who's been singing
 - 🔔 **Notifications** (via [ntfy](https://ntfy.sh)) when a new or rare species shows up
 - 📱 Installable as a PWA, dark mode, keyboard shortcuts, works great on